mhwilkes/mhwilkes/README.md

 ### Hi there 👋
 ### My name is Mike!
-### I have a Bachelors Degree in Computer Science and Am a Fellow with the MLH Foundation working with the DoD
+### I have a Bachelors Degree in Computer Science and Am a Fellow with the MLH Foundation and Software Engineer for @generalmotors
 ### I am passionate about coding, mentorship, community outreach, and exploration!
 <a href="https://github.com/mhwilkes/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=mhwilkes&theme=dracula&layout=compact" />